SuperOfficeDocs/superoffice-docs/user-guide/en/diary/follow-up-assign.md

 If you are creating a follow-up on behalf of someone else, you can change the owner of the follow-up (that is, assign the follow-up to someone else).

 Examples: Your colleague is on vacation, but need to phone a client when they get back.
-You have arranged a meeting with a client, but you need to delegate it to someone else.
+You arranged a meeting with a client, but you need to delegate it to someone else.

 1. [Open or create a follow-up][1].